 Thanks to warehouse management systems (WMS) and order management systems (OMS), companies will have sufficient time to prepare either by using their reserve inventory or creating short-term business relationships.
 As part of a business logistics toolset, a transportation management system will allow for optimization of fleet deployments as well as cost-effective route planning to handle higher order volumes.

-Demand-driven logistics require various management systems that offer more insights into warehouse inventories, orders, transportation assets, and critical stakeholders informed for every aspect of the operations workflow.
-The availability of valuable data allows for better and more calculated decision-making promptly.
+Demand-driven logistics requires various management systems that offer more insights into warehouse inventories, orders, and transportation assets and enable critical stakeholders to be informed of every aspect of the operations workflow.
+The availability of valuable data allows for better, faster, and more calculated decision-making.

 For example, extreme weather events or road closures can wreak havoc on the logistics side of the business.
 But with demand-driven logistics, employees can draw up new plans, due to having easy access to valuable information from any part of their supply chain.

 Thanks to the technologies used for demand-driven logistics, companies can smoothly build productive collaboration with various partners.
 For example, a company can efficiently sequence orders for timely order fulfillment, thanks to increased visibility and more accessible communication with suppliers and logistics providers.